dotnet-presentations/build-2025-lab305/4-Platform/README.md

 ![](./../images/DeviceManager.jpg)

-On the Windows app, navigate back to the Mokey page and you will see the **OfflineAlert.razor** component displayed.
+On the Windows app, navigate back to the Monkey page and you will see the **OfflineAlert.razor** component displayed.

 ![](./../images/OfflineAlert.jpg)

-In the **Device Manager**, right-click and **Enable device** on the Enternet Adapter.
+In the **Device Manager**, right-click and **Enable device** on the Ethernet Adapter.
 On the Windows app, click the **Refresh** button and the page will reload.

 ### Check-in